-The purpose of groundwater monitoring under 40 CFR 257 is to identify whether CCRs contained within the regulated CCR unit are impacting groundwater.
+The purpose of groundwater monitoring under 40 CFR 257 (USEPA 2015) is to identify whether CCRs contained within the regulated CCR unit are impacting groundwater.
 To help identify whether an impact has occurred, groundwater data from each monitoring well will undergo statistical analysis.
-The statistical methodology outlined within this document was selected in accordance with 40 CFR 257.93 and the Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance (Unified Guidance) (EPA 2009).
+The statistical methodology outlined within this document was selected in accordance with 40 CFR 257.93 and the Statistical Analysis of Groundwater Monitoring Data at RCRA Facilities, Unified Guidance (Unified Guidance) (USEPA 2009).
 Additional consideration was given to recommendations provided by the Electric Power Research Institute (EPRI 2015).
 The statistical methodology is subject to periodic review and revision, with corresponding updates to this document as appropriate.

-Baseline diagnostic tests will be conducted using the baseline samples that were collected at each well between September 2016 and August 2017.
-Statistical analysis will be conducted using MANAGES (EPRI 2017) or similar statistical analysis software.
+Baseline diagnostic tests were conducted for the initial baseline period (September 2016 to August 2017) and will be conducted during baseline updates.
+Statistical analysis will be conducted using MANAGES (EPRI 2017, or a later version), Sanitas (Sanitas Technologies 2018, or a later version), or similar statistical analysis software.

-During Detection Monitoring, comparative statistical analysis will be performed after each sampling event to identify whether concentrations are potentially statistically significant, with the results reported annually.
-In the event of Assessment Monitoring, comparative statistical analysis will be conducted following the collection of the specified number of confirmation samples discussed for each analysis.
+During detection monitoring, comparative statistical analysis will be performed after each sampling event to identify whether concentrations are potentially statistically significant, with the results reported annually.
+In the event of assessment monitoring, comparative statistical analysis will be conducted following the collection of the specified number of confirmation samples discussed for each analysis.
 Additionally, the baseline data for constituents, as determined by the groundwater monitoring program, will be reviewed periodically (approximately every two to three years based on a semi-annual sampling frequency, or every four to eight samples) to determine if recent results that are not statistically significant can be incorporated into an updated baseline period (specifics of the baseline update procedure are discussed in depth in Section 3.2.6).